Baruch Computing and Technology Center (BCTC)

 The room is available to groups on a first come, first served basis.
 No reservations are taken.
 The keys are charged out at the reserve desk for a 1-hour loan or until 10 minutes before the desk closes, whichever is earlier.
 Groups are allowed one renewal (for the same loan period), if no other group is waiting.

 A valid Baruch ID is required to borrow the key.
 The person borrowing the key is responsible for ensuring that the room is vacated on time, that the room remains tidy, that the door is locked when leaving and that the key handed back to the library staff member at the reserve desk.
 Receipts for returned keys are available upon request.
-A minimum of two people must be using the room at all times.
 If a group leaves the building, the key must be handed back to the library staff member at the reserve desk.
 Under no circumstances are keys allowed to be removed from the Newman Library.

 Rooms may be randomly checked.